 \section{Conclusions}

 We have discussed safety-critical control for systems with input delay that operate in dynamically evolving environment.
 We have provided formal safety guarantees and proofs thereof.
 We have established a method for safe control synthesis by proposing environmental control barrier functions and integrating them with predictor feedback.
 We have strengthened the underlying safety condition to provide robustness against uncertain environments, in which the future of the environment cannot be predicted accurately but bounds on the related prediction error are known.
-The resulting control design utilizes worst-case uncertainty bounds and is provably safe.
-We have demonstrated the method by an adaptive cruise control problem where the motion of other road participants create an uncertain environment, and by a Segway controller executing a moving obstacle avoidance task.
-Our future work includes further analysis of prediction errors, control of systems with both state and input delays, and considering control barrier functionals acting on delayed states.
+The resulting control design uses worst-case uncertainty bounds and is provably safe.
+We have demonstrated the method by an adaptive cruise control problem where the motion of another vehicle creates an uncertain environment, and by a Segway controller that avoids moving obstacles.
+Our future work includes the analysis of prediction errors, control of systems with both state and input delays, and use of control barrier functionals acting on delayed states.

 \appendices